Why You Need To Visit Beautiful Local Island Ukulhas In Maldives

-Firstly, how does one get to Ukulhas?
+Firstly, how does one get to Ukulhas in Maldives?
 You have the option of the following:

 I found this screen shot below from another guest house site stating the ferry times:

-Afzal and his colleague picking up our backpacks for us!
+Afzal and his colleague picked up our backpacks for us!

 Their plan was to be like a resort, from having an amazing bed, pillows and duvet in the room to just remembering the finer details like how Steve asked for more butter one morning for his toast and the next day he then had an extra butter.
 It’s these small things that really made a big difference for us.

-Loads of keep Ukulhas clean signs everywhere was inspiring
+Loads of keep Ukulas clean signs everywhere was inspiring

 Our host Afzal took us around the island at night when we first arrived and we were loving it straight away.
 He spent a good hour showing us everything from the beach to the area where boats are made to down the main street.